-The name and municipality, province and country of residence of the Directors of the Company, their principal occupations and the periods during which they have been Directors of the Company are as follows:
+The name and municipality, province, state and country of residence of the Directors of the Company, their principal occupations and the periods during which they have been Directors of the Company are as follows:

 Name and Municipality, Province and Country of Residence Principal Occupation and Background Director Since P. J. G. Bentley, O.C., LL.D.
-(2),(3),(4),(6) Vancouver, British Columbia Canada Chairman Emeritus of the Board of Directors of the Company Background: Peter J. G. Bentley is the Chairman Emeritus of the Board of the Company.
-Mr. Bentley was formerly the Chairman of the Company from 1983 to 2009.
+(2),(3),(4),(6) Vancouver, B.C.
+Canada Chairman Emeritus of the Board of Directors of the Company 1966 Background: Peter J. G. Bentley is the Chairman Emeritus of the Board of the Company.
+Mr. Bentley was formerly the Chairman of the Board of the Company from 1983 to 2009.
 Mr. Bentley is a director of Canfor Pulp Holding Inc. After working in several positions throughout Canfor, Mr. Bentley became Executive Vice-President in 1970, President in 1975, and Chairman and Chief Executive Officer in 1985, a position he held until April 24, 1995.
 Mr. Bentley was reappointed to the position of President and Chief Executive Officer of the Company on July 25, 1997, but relinquished the position on January 1, 1998.
-Mr. Bentley is Chairman and a director of Sierra Mountain Minerals Inc., a member of the board of the Canadian Institute for Advanced Research, a member of the Advisory Board of BuildDirect.com, and a Trustee and Chair Emeritus of the VGH and UBC Hospital Foundation.
-He also served for many years as a director of Bank of Montreal and Shell Canada Ltd. Mr. Bentley served as Chancellor of the University of Northern British Columbia from 2004 to 2007.
-1966
+Mr. Bentley is chairman and a director of Sierra Mountain Minerals Inc., a member of the board of the Canadian Institute for Advanced Research, a member of the advisory board of BuildDirect.com, and a trustee and chair emeritus of the VGH and UBC of Northern British Columbia.

+Hospital Foundation.
+He also served for many years as a director of Bank of Montreal and Shell Canada Ltd. Mr. Bentley served as chancellor of the University of Northern British Columbia from 2004 to 2007.
+Mr. Bentley holds Honorary Doctorate of Laws degrees from the University of British Columbia and University